 International Student Services

 Receive Form I-20

-After your admission application file is complete and we have received all required supporting documentation, your Form I-20 will be processed and mailed to you in a pre-arrival packet.
+After your admission application file is complete and we have received all required supporting documentation, your Form I-20 will be processed and emailed to you.

 Your Form I-20, the Certificate of Eligibility for Non-Immigrant Student Status, is an important document that you must keep in a safe place at all times.
 It demonstrates that you have been accepted to study at TCC as an F-1 visa student and are required to apply for your visa.